GENERIC HIV Charge Virale

 GENERIC HIV Charge Virale test is a quantification tool of viral load regarding HIV-1 in contaminated patients under treatment or not.
 This test relies on two main technical stages:

-1. Retroviral RNA extraction using mechanized or manual methods
+1. Retroviral RNA extraction using automated method

 2. Amplification by real-time PCR of RNA extract